jashk/Crunchyroll.bundle/README.md

 	* Windows XP, Server 2003, or Home Server: C:\Documents and Settings\[Your Username]\Local Settings\Application Data\Plex Media Server\Plug-ins
 	* Mac/Linux: ~/Library/Application Support/Plex Media Server/Plug-ins

+3. Rename the directory from "Crunchyroll.bundle-master" to "Crunchyroll.bundle"

-	3. Restart PMS
+4. Restart PMS

 Known Issues
 ============
-- [ ] When you first start PMS you will get an "error" upon playing your first video.
+* When you first start PMS you will get an "error" upon playing your first video.
 This is a bug in PMS that has not yet been resolved.
+You shouldn't see the error again unless you restart PMS.

 To-do
 ====